-Most people equate divorce with a massive waste of money and time.
-But if you and your spouse are willing to lay aside your emotions and work out some compromises, you might be able to get an uncontested divorce.
-Uncontested divorces spare you from having to duke it out in court.
+Most people equate divorce with a massive amount of stress and a waste of money and time.
+Couples who are willing to lay aside their differences and work together, might be able to get a simple, more peaceful divorce—called an “uncontested divorce.”

-The first thing that the petitioner (the spouse who begins the divorce) needs to do is locate the correct forms and complete them.
+The first thing that the petitioner (the spouse who begins the divorce) needs to do is locate the correct Kansas divorce forms and complete them.
 Kansas has one set of official forms for petitioners with children and another set for petitioners without children.

 The court clerk will assign a case number, which is placed on all additional documents.
 The petitioner then serves the documents on the respondent (the other spouse), which means that the respondent is given the papers via official means, such as a process server or sheriff's deputy.

-After proof of service (an affidavit) is filed with the court, the clerk will assign a final hearing date won't be any sooner than 60 days after filing the proof of service.
+In other words, the final hearing date won't be any sooner than 60 days after filing the proof of service.
 While you're waiting, mail the notice of final hearing to the respondent and complete the required portions of the Decree of Divorce.
-Be sure to file any written agreement that you and your spouse have reached.
+You should also make sure that you have filed any written settlement agreement between you and your spouse.